201 Carter Drive, Suite 100

 Is my disability covered under the American with Disabilities Act?
 If so, how can I be accommodated?

-Since each disability and accommodation is unique, contact Trish Seningen or Lauren Hilferty, Department of Labor Relations, to discuss non-workers comp related disabilities.
+Since each disability and accommodation is unique, contact Trish Seningen or Lauren Krautheim, Department of Labor Relations, to discuss non-workers comp related disabilities.
 The Job Accommodation Network (JAN) website provides an A to Z list of Disabilities and Accommodations.